Corporate Relocations: The Paramount Timeline

 Six Weeks Prior to Moving

-an abundant amount of time to pass in order to receive your furniture
+will allow an abundant amount of time to pass in order to receive your furniture before your move.

 Four Weeks Prior to moving

 - Focus on the design of your new office.
 Your new space will be a blank canvas.
 This leaves a lot of room for you to turn it into what you desire.
 Determine the layout of the area, the color scheme, and the overall theme.
 Once you have figured